epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 # Visualization

+What if tool

 Visualize what convolutional kernals learn

-Know your data with Embedding Projector
+Know your data with Embedding Projector (t-SNE)

 https://buzzorange.com/techorange/2019/03/14/4-tips-of-shell/